-# Installing a Version 3 Anchor
+# Installing an Anchor

-# Requirements and specifications
+# Requirements and Specifications

 Before getting started, please take a moment to read through the following requirements and specifications to ensure you're all set to begin setting up the RIPE Atlas anchor.

-# Network requirements
+# Network Requirements

 Network-wise, RIPE Atlas hardware anchors: